One of the most useful features of CallRail is the ability to track keyword-level data linking calls directly to individual visitors.

 - Site visitors are using 3rd-party search utilities like Google Now.
 On mobile devices, when visitors search using a 3rd-party app, the resulting page is opened in a web browser which does not pass a referring URL to the website.
 Without a referring URL, we're unable to see the visitor's search keyword.

-If you have a question that is not answered, please don't hesitate to contact our support team.
+If you have a question that's not answered, please don't hesitate to contact our support team.